-\circ $\;$ Complete fish, bathymetric and vegetation surveys when SLMPs are written or updated.
+Complete fish, bathymetric, AIS, and vegetation surveys/monitoring when SLMPs are written or updated, or as prioritized by the Board and as per the budget.

 Attend SPRWS Board meetings and communicate regularly with SPRWS staff to discuss upcoming projects and coordination and partnership with VLAWMO.